EDITORIAL: Welcome back to the boys of spring

 “The stadium is a major economic driver for the community,” North Port assistant city manager Jason Yarborough told the Sun.
 “We’re excited.”

 And with good reason.
-City officials estimate the Braves’ 30-year lease on the stadium will generate $1.7 billion for North Port.
+Officials estimate the Braves’ 30-year lease on the stadium will generate $1.7 billion for the area.

 That’s not just jobs.
 That’s a lot of hotel stays and restaurant meals.